 Stones have always attracted me, I've been collecting them from early childhood to this day.
 They get everywhere!
 I studied Geology at university, have had a variety of jobs over the years, even learning to massage with hot stones.
 Initially inspired by a one day workshop, stone sculpting is now my chosen occupation.
 Being a self-taught stone sculptor, each time I pick up my tools I find I'm continuing to learn, and believe that's how life should be.
 The freedom and challenge suits my nature.

 I work exclusively carving in natural stone, creating one-of-a-kind works of art, which possess that special, ‘must touch’, wonderful tactile quality uniquely associated with polished rock.
-Working in a variety of stone and styles, I especially love the colours, translucent nature and finishes that are possible with alabasters.
-I endeavour to appeal not only visually, but also very much to the sense of touch, a sense I believe is essential in all our lives, in art distinguishing sculpture from all other mediums.
+Working in a variety of stone and styles, I especially love the colours, translucent nature and finishes that are possible with alabaster.
+I endeavour to create art to appeal not only visually, but also very much to the sense of touch, a sense I believe is essential in all our lives, and which distinguishes sculpture from all other mediums.
 It's really satisfying to hear people commenting at exhibitions on how irresistible my sculptures are to touch.
-They are made that way!
+They're made that way!

 Carving stone is a passion, almost a compulsion for me.
 Although a very challenging medium, it's also immensely fulfilling and joyful work (unless it breaks).
 It requires concentration, perseverance, patience, flexibility, hard work and a sense of humour (for when it breaks).
 Carving is a reductive process, rather than the additive one used in modelling, in clay for example.
 Once a piece of stone is chiselled, or breaks off, it's gone!
 There's such an enormous variety of stone, technique, design, and finish which could yield more than a lifetime of inspired works.
 I'll do what I can.

 "In every walk with nature, one receives far more than he seeks."
 John Muir